makrai/notes/choi21-word-order.md

     * some of these 34 treebanks have only a part of the five extensions
 * Deep Universal Dependencies (DUD, Droganova and Zeman, 2019) is also to
   * relations that are closer to predicate-argument structure than the
-  * relations names (arg1, arg2, . . . ) borrowed from semantic frameworks like
-    the Abstract Meaning Representation (AMR, Banarescu+ 2013).
-DUD is
+  * relations names (arg1, arg2,...) borrowed from semantic frameworks like the Abstract Meaning Representation (AMR, Banarescu+ 2013)
   * built automatically from EUD when annotations are available or with an automatic production of EUD for other corpora.
 4